 Disclosure: Any links to Wise in this post are affiliate links.
 That means if you click them and sign up, we can get a commission at no extra cost to you!

-As a small South African business that works remotely, we have benefited from working with international clients.
-At the moment our clients are made up of businesses and entrepreneurs around the world from countries like the United States, Canada, the United Kingdom, Australia, New Zealand and of course, South Africa.
+We work remotely and benefit from working with international clients.
+At the moment, our clients are made up of businesses and entrepreneurs from countries like the United States, Canada, the United Kingdom, Australia, New Zealand and of course, South Africa.

-However, accepting payments as a South African from companies overseas has always felt like it was way more difficult than it needed to be.
-This is largely due to the fact that Stripe does not work in South Africa, which seems to be the main and sometimes only payment integration with every platform we would ever want to use.
-We can accept international credit cards through platforms like PayFast, PayGate or PayPal but the fees add up quickly and sometimes the intergration just isn’t there!
+However, accepting payments from international clients as a South African business has always felt way more difficult than it needed to.
+This is largely due to the fact that Stripe doesn’t work in South Africa, which we thought was the only payment integration with every platform we would ever want to use.
+We can accept international credit cards through platforms like PayFast, PayGate or PayPal but the fees add up quickly and sometimes the integration just isn’t there!

 We made a free business account — you can sign up here.

 Our first concern was that once the money was in the Wise account from a client we wouldn’t be able to ‘withdraw’ it to our local South African bank account.

 We contacted their support and were quickly put through on their live chat to Ajay, who was extremely helpful and shared some more resources about ZAR, USD, and more international transactions that put our concerns at ease.
 You just EFT yourself the money, who’d have thought?